blind-coder/pz-craftec/README.md

 # Current state

-The mod is fully functional as of IWBUMS 34.something.
+The mod is fully functional as of IWBUMS 38.30.

+# TODO

+- Better sprites for the CrafTec worldobject
+- More skill-fail conditions
+- Updating recipes for latest Zomboid version (auto-conversion?)

 # Mechanics